 When does this activity meet?
 Every other Friday in room 197 for business and planning.
 Students are welcome to work on projects every day after school in room 197.

 What is the focus of this activity?
 Last year the club competed in a national competition that involved designing and building a rocket that went 845 feet, and delivered an egg payload unbroken, with a total flight and recovery time of 45 seconds.
 We also flew radio controlled airplanes.

 When does this activity meet?
-Every Thursday, after school, in room 220.
+Every Tuesday, EXCEPT second Tuesday of the month, after school, in library computer lab

 What is the focus of this activity?
 The Conard Anime Club is a student-led organization consisting of members from all grades.
 Students can chat and share their love of Japanese pop culture as well as other graphic phenomena, including webcomics and cartoons.
 They will participate in various activities such as reading manga, watching anime, drawing, creating videos, and fandub.
 Conard Anime encourages cosplay, and will attend the ConnectiCon convention in July.

 When does this activity meet?
 Action Club meets every Monday after school in the library tech lab